cysec-platform/cysec-platform/doc/Overview.md

 ### Hooks
 This class represents the various events that occur while a questionnaire is being filled out by a user.
 Generally, these methods simply relay the call to the appropriate library for a given questionnaire.
 The methods here will typically return a list of commands to the front-end which works through them to update its state.
 The list of potential commands is defined in the `Commands` enum.
-It has two helper methods, getQuestionByID (self-explanatory) and buildAnswer, which takes strings describing an answer and returns them as an object of type Answer. onBegin is called when a questionnaire is started from the main page and the first question should be loaded. onResume is used when another question is accessed through a direct link. onResponseChange is called when a question is answered or the answer is changed.
+It has two helper methods, getQuestionByID (self-explanatory) and buildAnswer, which takes strings describing an answer and returns them as an object of type Answer. onBegin is called when a questionnaire is started from the eu.smesec.totalcross.main page and the first question should be loaded. onResume is used when another question is accessed through a direct link. onResponseChange is called when a question is answered or the answer is changed.